JPRodrigues-gh/housing-sales-price-prediction-dashboard/README.md

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
   * Therefore, the client expects data visualizations of the correlated variables against the sale price to show that.
-* 2 - The client is interested to predict the house sales price from her 4 inherited houses, and any other house in Ames, Iowa.
+* 2 - The client is interested in predicting the house sales price from her 4 inherited houses, and any other house in Ames, Iowa.

 ### Project Considerations